fuzziqersoftware/newserv/README.md

 To use the proxy, add an entry to the ProxyDestinations dictionary in config.json, then run newserv and connect to it as normal (see below).
 You'll see a "Proxy server" option in the main menu, and you can pick which remote server to connect to.

 A few things to be aware of when using the proxy server:
 - There are shell commands that affect clients on the proxy (run 'help' in the shell to see what they are).
-All proxy commands only work when there's exactly one client connected through the proxy, since there isn't (yet) a way to say via the shell which session you want to affect.
+All proxy commands in the shell only work when there's exactly one client connected through the proxy, since there isn't (yet) a way to say via the shell which session you want to affect.
+- The remote server will probably try to assign you a guild card number that doesn't match the one you have on newserv.
+The proxy server rewrites the commands on the fly to make it look like the remote server assigned you the same guild card number as you have on newserv, but if the remote server has some external integrations (e.g. forum or Discord bots), they will use the guild card number that the remote server assigned you.
+This number is printed to the terminal at the time it's assigned, but is not (yet) shown to the client in any way.
 - Using the "change ship" or "change block" actions from the lobby counter will bring you back to newserv's main menu, not the remote server's ship select.
 You can go back to the server you were just on by choosing it from newserv's proxy server menu again.
 - The proxy server blocks chat commands that look like newserv commands by default, but you can change this with the `set-chat-safety off` shell command if needed.